-Our Care Mobile, operated in partnership with St. Peter’s Health Care Services, provides free, comprehensive dental care to underserved and underinsured children attending area schools.
-Our well-equipped, child-friendly “dental suite on wheels” serves elementary and middle school students in need of dental services, regardless of their family’s ability to access or pay for those services.
+Our Ronald McDonald Care Mobile, operated in partnership with St. Peter’s Dental Center, provides free, comprehensive dental care to underserved and underinsured children attending area schools.
+Our well-equipped, child-friendly “dental suite on wheels” serves elementary, middle, and high school students in need of dental services, regardless of their family’s ability to access or pay for those services.

 In June of 2006, Ronald McDonald House Charities of the Capital Region, Inc. (RMHC) launched a Ronald McDonald House Care Mobile in partnership with St. Peter’s Health Care Services (SPHCS).
 The Care Mobile addresses the restorative dental needs of children in the Capital District, beginning with children within the City of Albany.

 Together, RMHC of the Capital Region and St. Peter’s Health Partners are working to meet the dental needs of medically underserved families.
 Our goals are to:

 - Help children find a primary dentist for ongoing care and lasting relationships; and